Libs1/SoftwareControlledDrone.github.io/README.md

 drone powered on, you can download the zip file which contains the Arduino code that will communicate with the drone.
 You can download it from [here](https://github.com/Libs1/SoftwareControlledDrone.github.io/tree/master/Arduino%20Code).
-The original code can be found on Goebish’s github which is found [here](https://github.com/goebish/nrf24_multipro).
+The original code can be found on Goebish’s github[@1] which is found [here](https://github.com/goebish/nrf24_multipro).
 Our code has been modified to be compatible with our two analog joysticks.
 Go back to your Arduino IDE and open up the “nrf24l01\_multipro.ino” file and then upload the sketch to the